DREAMassets-org/DREAMassets/sobun/README.md

 # README for the DREAM project
 #### _Sobun style :)_

 The DREAM project is an IoT system to gather environmental data from assets such as items in a warehouse.
-Physically, the project consists of (1) Tags with sensors that broadcast BLE packets containing measurements, (2) Hubs that route the measurements and (3) Cloud storage and analysis.
+Physically, the project consists of (1) Tags with sensors that broadcast BLE advertisements containing measurements, (2) Hubs that route the data and (3) Cloud storage and analysis.
 Hubs are Raspberry Pi machines with SORACOM cellular dongles.
 Cloud is Google PubSub, Cloud Function, and BigQuery.

 Both the Raspberry Pi and Google Cloud have: